-Thanks to our generous sponsors see what Dozer Day 2021 accomplished for our community.
-For 2022, NUCA of Eastern WA & North ID is eager be able to make more dreams come true, and we hope you’ll join us to make that possible!
+Thanks to our generous sponsors, see what our local Dozer Day accomplished for our community.
+NUCA of Eastern WA & North ID is eager be able to make more dreams come true, and we hope you’ll join us to make that possible!

 Click Here to see all our grant recipients

 Children’s Village is a trauma responsive safe haven restoring trust and hope, while providing a safe haven of shelter and care for girls ages birth to 18 and boys ages birth to 13 who have been abused, neglected or are experiencing family crisis.
 Children’s Village also has a Crisis Nursery for infants and toddlers at risk or in family crisis.

 The children come to Children’s Village through state and private placements with a large percentage of private placements from families in crisis due to homelessness.
 Since less than 5% of the funding is received through the state of Idaho, NUCA is happy to offer our support to make it possible for Children’s Village to make a positive impact on these children at no cost to their families.
 Services include therapy, education, nutritional meals and snacks, transportation to school of origin, customized shelter and residential plans, transportation to medical/dental/vision/therapy appointments, activities and outings to entertain and educate, clothing, and personal hygiene items.
 Proceeds from the Dozer Day donation help Children’s Village to provide for 100 percent of the child’s care, including stability, safety and love — 24 hours a day, 365 days a year.